Practical guide: when to use ChatGPT, Claude, or Perplexity

 2. Three weaknesses or gaps in the strategy

-3. Two concrete quick wins that we can implement this quarter
+3. Two concrete quick wins we can implement this quarter

-4. One critical question that we as a management team need to consider
+4. One critical question for our management team to consider

 - Clear, direct language without marketing jargon